 We expect heavy vehicle permit holders to always comply with safety and legal requirements.

-Operators will be monitored for any critical permit breaches.
-Enforcement actions for critical permit breaches may include revoking permits subject to assessment by Waka Kotahi.
+Operators will be monitored for any critical permit breaches, along with other offences relating to the operating of vehicles under permit conditions (such as RUC offences).
+Enforcement actions for permit breaches may include revoking permits, subject to assessment by Waka Kotahi.

-Permit revocations or enforcement actions will be proportionate and will reflect the severity of non-compliance.
+Permit revocations or enforcement actions will be proportionate.

-All formal actions (including approvals) taken from 1 December 2018 is below and is accurate as at 31 May 2020.
+All formal actions (including approvals) taken from 1 January 2021 are noted and are accurate as at 31 December 2022.

 Outcomes | Numbers |

-Wider non-compliance factors that will be included in active monitoring include, but are not limited to: road user charges (RUC) and debt evasion, speed infringements, and roadside inspection failures.
+Wider non-compliance factors that will be included in active monitoring include, but are not limited to: road user charges (RUC) and debt evasion, overloading infringements, worktime and logbook infringements, speed infringements, certificate of fitness and roadside inspection failures.

 CloseYes.

-This is like the driver de-merit system, which sees accumulative infringements resulting in the loss of a licence for a period of time.
+This is like the driver demerit system, with accumulated infringements resulting in the loss of a licence for a period of time.

 CloseYes.
-This is about ensuring operator safety and compliance on any of New Zealand’s roads travelled.
+This is about ensuring operator safety and compliance on any of New Zealand’s roads.

 CloseIf Waka Kotahi removes a permit, the permit holder may request us to review our decision.